Shut-Off Valve Replacement & Installation in Toronto & the GTA

 - Pressure Reducing Valve (PRV) Installation in Toronto & the GTA

-Pressure reducing valve installation in Toronto and the GTA: install or replace a PRV when incoming city pressure is too high for fixtures, fittings, and water heaters.
+Pressure reducing valve installation in Toronto & GTA: install or replace a PRV when incoming city pressure is too high for fixtures, fittings, and water

 - Outdoor Faucet & Frost-Free Hose Bib in Toronto & the GTA